LuauProgrammer/RSBF/README.md

 ## Disclaimer

 I made this in about a day so I probably made mistakes here and there.
-Opening issues & pull requests are always appreciated.
+Opening issues & pull requests is always appreciated.